 - Step 4.
 Assess your budget.
 Armed with the payment quote, take a close look at your budget.
 Will you be able to follow the DMP to its completion?
 It’s best to have a savings account in case any emergency arises so that you can continue to pay on time.
 Remember, one missed payment can negate your DMP.

 - Step 5.
 Commit or move on.
 If this plan works for your budget and you think your income will be consistent for the life of the plan, you can have the agency send a budget proposal to your creditors.
-Once agreed upon, you should then receive the official plan via mail or email.
-If a DMP is not right for you, it’s time to assess the other debt relief options outlined above.
+Once they agree to it, you should then receive the official plan via mail or email.

-Obviously, sorting out what debt relief plan is right for you is time consuming and can be daunting.
-If you’d like help considering all of your options, Resolve can do that.
+Sorting out what debt relief plan is right for you can be daunting.
+If you’d like help considering all of your options, Resolve can help.
 Although Resolve is not a credit counseling agency, we can assess your situation and show you your options for paying off your debt, including a DMP, if appropriate.
 Our Resolve platform and debt guidance are free.
 You can review and compare debt relief paths and ask our experts questions without cost.
-If you then choose to work with one of our Resolve Network Partners, we would inform you of the fee for their service.
+If you then choose to work with one of the service providers in the Resolve Network, we would inform you of the fee for their service.

 Your first step is to complete your profile here.
 Then our system will determine if credit counseling may be a good option for you and will point you in the right direction for next steps.
 We’re also happy to speak with you to discuss your situation further.
 Just send us a message.